reframe-hpc/reframe/docs/tutorial.rst

 For this first example, the ``*`` symbol denotes that this test is valid for any system or environment.
 A :class:`~reframe.core.pipeline.RunOnlyRegressionTest` must also define an :attr:`executable` to run.

-A test must also define a validation function which is decorated with the :func:`@sanity_function<reframe.core.pipeline.RegressionMixin.sanity_function>` decorator.
+A test must also define a validation function which is decorated with the :func:`@sanity_function<reframe.core.builtins.sanity_function>` decorator.
 This function will be used to validate the test's output after it is finished.
 ReFrame, by default, makes no assumption about whether a test is successful or not;
 it is the test's responsibility to define its validation.
-The framework provides a rich set of `utility functions <deferrable_functions_reference>`__ that help matching patterns and extract values from the test's output.
+The framework provides a rich set of :doc:`utility functions <deferrable_functions_reference>` that help matching patterns and extract values from the test's output.
 The :attr:`stdout` here refers to the name of the file where the test's standard output is stored.

 Finally, a test may optionally define a set of *performance functions* that will extract *figures of merit* for the test.